Academic Policies

 The Office of Academic and Student Affairs is located at 6 Washington Square North, 2nd Floor.
 Questions regarding the dissertation submission procedure should be directed to Academic Affairs at gsas.dissertation@nyu.edu or by phone at 212-998-8060.

-Transfer & Articulation Agreements
+Transfer and Articulation Agreements

 GSAS programs accept transfer credit from accredited graduate institutions.